pulumi/compliance-policies/docs/policies/policy/unit-test.md

-# Unit tests
+# Unit test suites

 Unit tests are performed using [Mocha](https://mochajs.org/).
 All unit tests are stored in `tests/`.
 See the [project structure](../project-structure.md) above to understand how unit tests are organized.

 When a new policy is added it should always be accompanied by the relevant unit tests as described below.
 Additionally, all `reportViolation` should be tested.

 ## Building a compliant resource

 Where possible, a single compliant resource (ie, a resource that passes all the unit tests) should be created per unit test file.
 This is the recommended approach to reduce complexity and ease maintenance.

 Here is an example for an EBS Volume